composer

 Artist Statement

-Over the last few years, I’ve also been relearning how to feel emotionally connected to the music I write.
-For a while, that connection slipped away.
-I had internalized this idea that emotion didn’t belong in serious composition, or that emotional attachment would somehow interfere with creative clarity.
-But I’ve come to realize how much I missed it.
-And now, I’m interested in creating work that resonates emotionally—not through cinematic gestures or narrative arcs, but through texture, breath, and the way a single sound can shape a listener’s perception of time.
+In recent years, I’ve also been relearning how to stay emotionally connected to the music I write.
+For a time, I held the belief that emotion didn’t belong in serious composition.
+Letting go of that idea has shifted my relationship to sound.
+Now, I’m interested in resonance that emerges through texture, breath, and pacing: through the way a single sound can subtly reshape a listener’s sense of time.

 Headshots